40bombala/openai-agent-samples-dotnet/README.md

-# # Prompt Engineering Patterns - OpenAI .NET
+# # Prompt Engineering Patterns - OpenAI Agents for .NET

 This repository contains a collection of examples demonstrating how to utilize OpenAI APIs in .NET 7.0 using the Betalgo.OpenAI.GPT3 package.
 The solution demonstrates a simple implementation of multiple AI agents that can perform